-1. Specific areas in which: The Company's Research & Development Unit of Ceramic Division is recognised by Department of Scientific & Industrial Research, Government of India, since 1993.
+Development Unit of Ceramic recognised is Department of Scientific & Industrial Research, Government of India, since 1993.
 It has successfully developed the body and glaze compositions for fast firing tunnel kilns.
 It is continuously working on further improvement of glaze quality.
 It has also engaged itself in finding new sources of raw materials of good quality.
-During the year it has taken up the job of improving the quality of Plaster of Paris.
+During the year it has taken up the job of improving the quality of